 The index of leading economic indicators in Japan, which is a gauge of the economy a few months ahead and is compiled using data such as job offers and consumer sentiment, climbed to 102.9 in April of 2022, matching the preliminary reading, and after a 100.8 a month earlier.
 It was the highest reading since last December, amid planning to compile a supplementary budget worth more than Y10 trillion to stimulate the economy and mitigating the impact of rising prices. source: Cabinet Office, Japan

 Leading Economic Index in Japan averaged 91.89 points from 1985 until 2022, reaching an all time high of 108.50 points in November of 2013 and a record low of 72.50 points in July of 1986.
 This page provides - Japan Leading Composite Index - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Japan Leading Economic Index - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Leading Economic Index in Japan is expected to be 89.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Leading Economic Index in Japan to stand at 95.00 in 12 months time.
-In the long-term, the Japan Leading Economic Index is projected to trend around 100.00 points in 2021, according to our econometric models.
+Leading Economic Index in Japan is expected to be 98.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Japan Leading Economic Index is projected to trend around 98.00 points in 2023 and 100.00 points in 2024, according to our econometric models.